What Does Martin Lewis REALLY Think About Equity Release?

 Does Martin Lewis and Money Saving Expert Have Any Job Openings Available?

-Does Martin Lewis Offer Any Advice on Choosing an Equity Release Advisor?
+Does Martin Lewis Offer Any Advice on Choosing an Equity Release Adviser?

 How Often Does Martin Lewis Update His Advice on Equity Release?